Centre for Robert Burns Studies Full Team January 2024. Credit Martin Shiels

 See Professor Carruther's full profile page

 Gerard Carruthers is Francis Hutcheson Chair of Scottish Literature at the University of Glasgow.
 He was the first Director and then Co-Director of the CRBS, which he founded in 2007.
-Gerry is the General Editor of the Oxford University Press Edition of the Works of Robert Burns and Principal Investigator for two major Arts and Humanities Research Council awards, ‘Editing Robert Burns for the 21st Century’ (2011-16 & 2017-22), amounting to over £2 million in grant income.
-He was Principal Investigator for the Carnegie Trust major-grant funded project editing the letters of James Currie (see online resource with Kenneth Simpson and Pauline Mackay), serves as Convenor to the ‘Burns Scotland’ recognised collections partnership and is Honorary Advisor to the National Trust for Scotland on Burns.
-He is also Secretary and Board Member of Ellisland Farm and Museum Trust, Burns's first marital home, 1788-91, and Co-editor of the Burns Chronicle(published twice a year by Edinburgh University Press).
-Currently, he is part of the editing team for the four volumes of ‘Correspondence’ for OUP and he is editing ‘Poetry’ (2 vols) for this edition.
-He is also at work editing the Oxford Handbook of Robert Burns and writing a monograph, Robert Burns, Patronage, Fraternity and the People.
+Gerry is General Editor of the Oxford University Press Edition of the Collected Works of Robert Burns and was Principal Investigator for two major Arts and Humanities Research Council awards, ‘Editing Robert Burns for the 21st Century’ (2011-16 & 2017-22), amounting to over £2 million in grant income.
+He was Principal Investigator for the Carnegie Trust major-grant funded project editing the letters of James Currie (2009-11, see online resource with Kenneth Simpson and Pauline Mackay); he served until 2022 as Convenor for the ‘Burns Scotland’ nationally-recognised collections partnership and is Honorary Advisor to the National Trust for Scotland on Burns.
+He is also Secretary and Board Member of Robert Burns Ellisland Museum & Farm Trust.
+He was Co-editor of the Burns Chronicle, 2020-22 and is Chair of that journal’s Advisory Board.
+He edited the Oxford Handbook of Robert Burns (2024) the biggest compendium of Burns criticism ever to be published.
+Currently, he is part of the editing team for the three volumes of Correspondence and he is editing Poetry (2 vols) for the OUP edition.
+At the moment he is also writing a new biography of Burns.
+In 2021 he was made the first ever Honorary Fellow of the Robert Burns World Federation.
+He has lectured on Burns in Asia, Australia, Europe and North America.
+He has appeared in news features and documentaries about Burns on BBC (UK national) news, BBC (Scotland) TV, BBC Scotland Radio, BBC World Service TV, Radio 2, Radio 4, Scottish Television and on programmes such as Newsnight, Millionaire Hoarders and David Wilson’s Crime Files (on forgery in Burns), as well as in numerous podcasts and online lectures.
+His Burns publications can be found at

 See Professor McCue's full profile page